wfeliz1/c4-js-2-debrief/README.md

      * Jeans- $25
      * Hat- $12
      * Socks- $2
-     * If the variable input is not an item in the store, then print 'Invalid Item' to the console.
+     * If the function input is not an item in the store, then print 'Invalid Item' to the console.